imShakil/awesome-python-django/django/outline.md

 - Prerequisites for learning Django

 # Setting up Django
-A. Installing Python and Django
+- Installing Python and Django
-B. Creating a virtual environment
+- Creating a virtual environment
-C. Creating a new Django project
+- Creating a new Django project
-D. Running the development server
+- Running the development server

 # Django basics
 - Understanding the Django architecture